Golfer Bill Haas injured in car crash that killed 1 in LA

 - SUV driven by actor Luke Wilson also involved in crash, affiliate says

-(CNN)Pro golfer Bill Haas was seriously injured in a multicar crash that left an additional person wounded and another one dead in Southern California, authorities said.
+(CNN)Pro golfer Bill Haas was seriously injured in a multicar crash that also left another person hurt and one dead in Southern California, authorities said.
+A vehicle driven by actor Luke Wilson was also involved in the crash, CNN affiliate KTLA reported.

-The collision and rollover occurred Tuesday night in the Pacific Palisades neighborhood, Los Angeles Police Detective Jeff Fischer told CNN affiliate KTLA.
+The collision and rollover occurred Tuesday night in the Pacific Palisades neighborhood, Los Angeles Police Detective Jeff Fischer told KTLA.

-Haas was a passenger in a Ferrari that collided with a BMW, according to Fischer.
-Before the collision, Fischer said, the Ferrari struck a Toyota SUV driven by actor Luke Wilson.
+Haas was a passenger in a Ferrari that struck a Toyota SUV driven by actor Luke Wilson, according to Fischer.
+The Ferrari then collided with a BMW, he added.

-The Ferrari's driver was pronounced dead at the scene and two people -- a 35-year-old man and 50-year-old woman -- were transported to the hospital in serious condition, the Los Angeles Fire Department said in a statement.
+The Ferrari's driver was pronounced dead at the scene and two people -- a 35-year-old man and a 50-year-old woman -- were transported to the hospital in serious condition, the Los Angeles Fire Department said in a statement.

-While fire department officials did not provide the victims' names, Fischer told the affiliate that Haas was one of two people injured
+While fire department officials did not provide the victims' names, Fischer told the affiliate that Haas, 35, was one of two people injured

 Fischer said the damage to Wilson's vehicle is minor.
 "It basically got clipped by the Ferrari," he said.

-Haas was scheduled to play in the Genesis Open that starts Thursday at the nearby Riviera Country Club.
-The club features a championship golf course, and is in Pacific Palisades, a community within the city of Los Angeles.
+Haas was scheduled to play this week in the Genesis Open at the nearby Riviera Country Club, located in the Los Angeles community of Pacific Palisades.

 CNN has reached out to representatives for Haas and Wilson, along with PGA officials.